-Students who withdraw or who are dismissed from the School of Pharmacy for any reason may re-apply for consideration to re-start the program by following all admission procedures and requirements.
+Students who withdraw or who are dismissed from the School of Pharmacy for any reason may reapply for consideration to restart the program by following all admission procedures and requirements.
 If a student is readmitted to the program, they will be required to repeat and/or complete all School of Pharmacy required courses and graduation requirements.

-· Upon readmission and prior to matriculation, students may request evaluation for up to 6-credit hours of previously completed coursework.
-Requests must be submitted to, and are subject to approval by, the UCSOP Associate Dean for Academic Affairs.
+• Upon readmission and prior to matriculation, students may request evaluation for up to 6-credit hours of previously completed coursework.
+Requests must be submitted to, and are subject to approval by, the UCSOP Associate Dean for Academic Affairs in accordance with the UCSOP Transfer Credit Policy.

-Course outcomes prior to re-admission will not be counted toward the student's semester or cumulative GPA calculations for the purposes of academic standards, annual progression, Dean's list, academic probation, academic dismissal, and graduation requirements.
+Course outcomes prior to readmission will not be counted toward the student's semester or cumulative GPA calculations for the purposes of academic standards, annual progression, Dean's list, academic probation, academic dismissal, and graduation requirements.
 Previous program attempts will not be included in the 6-year requirement for program completion (i.e., the date of readmission will be the date of enrollment).